One Hundred Sixty Nine

 Zero, ‘What kind of houses are these?’

 ‘Called shotguns, one hallway to the right or left, living room, bedrooms, bath, kitchen all in a line down the hallway, the saying goes you can shoot a bullet down the hallway and out the back door without hitting anything.
-Shotgun makes little sense as the pellets would spread and hit something inside, but that’s what they call them.’
+Shotgun makes little sense as the pellets would spread and hit something inside, but that’s what they call them I assume because they’re doubles, like a double barrel shotgun.’

 ‘It appears the city has made substantial renovation progress.’

-‘Yeah, last time I looked half the homes were falling down, and a bunch of empty lots.
-Nothing here looks new, but things have been rebuilt.’
+‘Yeah, last time I looked half the homes were falling down, and a bunch of empty lots. ’

 CC is on the line, ‘He’s entered a house, Natasha sees no other Shadows, Nikita checked in, nothing near them, she and Alice are approaching from the north side, they circled a couple of blocks, no Shadow.’